ESG Topics A-Z

 Challenges

-Since the SSP launched in 2015, we have seen strong improvement from sites as they learn from audit findings, strengthen their internal management systems and capabilities, and resolve non-compliances.
-High-level results of this improvement over time are presented below, based on sites that have completed both initial and follow-up audits.
+Since 2015, we have seen strong improvement from sites as they learn from audit findings, strengthen their internal management systems and capabilities and resolve non-compliances.
+High-level results of this improvement are presented below, based on sites that have completed both initial and follow-up audits.

 What's next?

-As we pursue our pep+ (PepsiCo Positive) ambitions, we will continue to evolve and enhance our programs in line with our sustainable sourcing goals.
-Key areas of focus for 2022 include:
+As we pursue our pep+ (PepsiCo Positive) goals, we plan to continue to evolve and enhance our programs in line with our sustainable sourcing ambitions.
+Key areas of focus for 2024 include:

-- Deepening the specificity of our program tools to assess and address risks in upstream supply chains, including responsible recruitment with temporary labor agents by trialing different assessment technologies like worker voice;
+- Strengthening our program tools to help assess and address risks in upstream supply chains, including responsible recruitment with temporary labor providers;

 Related topics

-Agriculture, Animal welfare, Climate change, Deforestation, Human rights, Land rights, Packaging, Palm oil, Waste, Water
+Agriculture, Animal welfare, Climate change, Deforestation, Forced labor, Human rights, Land rights, Nature, Packaging, Palm oil, Water

 Last updated